arnerjohn/json_parsing_challenge_go/README.md

 JsonParsingChallengeGo
 =====================

-This was a fun exercise that was listed by Jorin Vogel in a gist: ["https://gist.github.com/jorin-vogel/2e43ffa981a97bc17259"](JSON Challenge).
+This was a fun exercise that was listed by Jorin Vogel in a gist: [JSON Challenge]("https://gist.github.com/jorin-vogel/2e43ffa981a97bc17259").
 I think that parsing data is a great programming exercise.

 I first did the challenge in `Elixir`.
 This is the `Go` version.
 I have spent more time in `Elixir` and `Erlang` than I have in `Go`.
 Thus, I'm sure there are better ways to write the `Go` code.